Let’s understand the Google logic behind ranking website on a search result with the help of this article i.e. Google Algorithms.

 Business outside the city limit gets a boost:

 This point is a little tricky.
 Let’s take an example to understand it in an easier way.

-For example, I want to search for plumbing in New Delhi when I hit this search, Google is going to boost the results which are within the border or city limits of New Delhi and serving your area.
+For example, I want to search for plumbing in New Delhi when I hit this search, Google will boost the results within the border or city limits of New Delhi and serving your area.

 Confused?
-Let me explain this example a little bit in details.
+Let me explain this example a little in details.

-What actually may have happened is that the owner might work from home and during the Google Map listing he had listed his home address there but when it comes to the area of service, he might have mentioned your area so Google boosts its search results based on the reviews, rating, and other important factors.
+What actually may have happened is that the owner might work from home and during the Google Map listing he had listed his home address there but for the area of service, he might have mentioned your area so Google boosts its search results based on the reviews, rating, and other important factors.

 Filtering by Address:

 All businesses who have been listed on Google twice or thrice for the same services with the same owner name just to get a boost in search ranking got outranked by Google.

 For example, you own a Law Firm.
 For each service, you have multiple attorneys and you list them all separately though they have same services to offer.
 Now Google has become strict and it will outrank you if you follow this technique.
 Add your services at one place and associated attorneys should be there in the description rather than creating a separate listing for all the attorneys.